Ch4ndelier/HR_to_LR/README.md

 - patch_noise(can add noise from a patch)
 - fixed_downsample(sample method which fixes the size, the stable version of downsample/upsample)

-to debug, we suggest you set `"multi-thread": false`
+to debug or steadily generate pictures, we suggest you set `"multi-thread": false`

 2. Then run